Characters: Exterminatus Now

 - The Berserker: Has shades of this in how she rushes into battle.

 - Blade on a Stick: Her primary weapon is a vibro-glaive.

-- Church Militant: Exaggerated Up to Eleven!
+- Church Militant: Exaggerated.
 While most of the cast are technically religious, if not church, militants, she is the most zealous member of the bunch, earning her special mention.